Four Corners Range Facilities

 This area hosts the Club’s official picnic functions, although pots of Bob's famous chili and cornbread, as well as, other goodies have been known to appear at any of the longer duration shoots held at the Lower Range.

 The archery range is open to compound, recurve and crossbows with field tips only (no broadhead or blunt point arrows).
 Targets range from 10 yards to 50 yards and are shot from a covered area.
 Range is open all year.
+The main range has lighting and is open until 10pm each day.

 There is also a field range with 3D targets placed at various distances.
 Try your skill on animals from turkeys to dinosaurs.
 The 3D target range is seasonal with the animals hibernating during the wet months.